-Throughout 2023, SciPlay deployed significant updates across a number of their portfolio games, and it expects to deploy further updates to games in future years.
+Throughout 2024, SciPlay deployed updates across a number of their portfolio games, pursued international expansion and benefited from the proprietary direct-to-consumer platform.

-2023 was another record year for total revenue and AEBITDA, and SciPlay continues to see higher player engagement compared with the pre-COVID-19 time period.
-SciPlay's year-over-year total revenue growth was 16%.
-This result is primarily attributable to the revenue generated by Jackpot Party Casino, Quick Hit Slots, and Gold Fish Casino.
-We believe that there is an opportunity for continued improvement of operating results in 2024 and beyond, as SciPlay continues to execute on its strategic game updates, enhanced analytics and international expansion.
+2024 was another record year for total revenue and AEBITDA, and SciPlay continues to see higher player engagement.
+SciPlay's year-over-year total revenue growth was 6%.
+This result is primarily attributable to the revenue generated by Quick Hit Slots, 88 Fortunes Slots, Jackpot Party Casino, and Gold Fish Casino.
+We believe that there is an opportunity for continued improvement of operating results in 2025 and beyond, as SciPlay continues to execute on its strategic game updates, enhanced analytics and international expansion.